TEOTIHUACAN LESSON PLANS

-But as impressive as the Aztec were, when they arrived in the early 1300s as marginal, road-weary nomads in the area of modern day Mexico City, they found themselves awestruck by the decaying ruins of an even grander, even more ancient civilization.
-Confounded by this abandoned city, the Aztec fell into reverence for a grandeur they could scarcely imagine had been raised by human hands.
+But as impressive as the Aztec became, when they arrived in the early 1300s as marginal, road-weary nomads in the area of modern day Mexico City, they found themselves awestruck by the decaying ruins of an even grander, even more ancient civilization – the first great city in the Western Hemisphere.
+Confounded by this abandoned city, an urban area like nothing they had ever seen, the Aztec fell into reverence for a grandeur that they could scarcely imagine had been raised by human hands.
 Not knowing what else to say, not even knowing the language of its long dead inhabitants, they called these ruins Teotihuacan – in the Aztec language, Nahuatl, “the place where gods were born.”

 As fitting a name as any – the Aztec went on to model much of their religion, their grand architecture, their very view of the world on the massive pyramids, finely-hewn artifacts, and colorfully rendered imagery they found here.